7robertodantas/lina/deployment/scripts/README.md

 # Scripts

-This directory contains deployment and build scripts for the LNPay system.
+This directory contains deployment and build scripts for the LINA system.

 ## Scripts